 Perfect Circle Farm is a small family run farm and nursery in Central Vermont.
 We specialize in growing Nut Trees, Fruit Trees and Berry Shrubs.
 We grow most of what we sell from seed, cuttings or by grafting.
 We are in USDA Hardiness Zone 4.
 See us on the map here.
 We have a great selection of plants for your Farm, Orchard and Homestead.
 Please read About Our Plants.

-5/22/2018-NOTE!!!
-SPRING SHIPPING IS OFFICIALLY OVER!
-ANY ORDERS PLACED NOW WILL BE SHIPPED IN THE FALL.
-THANKS TO EVERYONE WHO ORDERED !
+ANY ORDERS PLACED NOW WILL BE SHIPPED IN THE FALL 2018, or the Spring 2019.
+THANKS TO EVERYONE who is supporting our efforts to farm !

 Black Locust is a nitrogen fixing plant, it fertilizes all the other plants growing nearby. it is one of the most amazing smelling tree blossoms in existence. usually they are white, occasionally pink. this row of purple flowering black locusts along my road attracts lots of people as well as bees and insects.